MicrosoftDocs/memdocs/memdocs/intune/configuration/administrative-templates-windows.md

 # required metadata

 title: Use templates for Windows 10 devices in Microsoft Intune - Azure | Microsoft Docs
-description: Use Administrative templates in Microsoft Intune to create groups of settings for Windows 10 devices.
-Use these settings in a device configuration profile to control Office programs, Microsoft Edge, secure features in Internet Explorer, control access to OneDrive, use remote desktop features, enable Auto-Play, set power management settings, use HTTP printing, use different user sign in options, and control the event log size.
+description: Use Administrative templates in Microsoft Intune and Endpoint Manager to create groups of settings for Windows 10 devices.
+Use these settings in a device configuration profile to control Office programs, Microsoft Edge, secure features in Internet Explorer, control access to OneDrive, use remote desktop features, enable Auto-Play, set power management settings, use HTTP printing, use different user sign-in options, and control the event log size.
 keywords:
 author: MandiOhlinger
 ms.author: mandia